 You don’t have to look very far to find a scathing article on detox.
 One of our first searches on the subject immediately returns the headline, ‘there’s no such thing as detoxing.
 In medical terms it’s a nonsense.’

 If this is what the mainstream press say, then there’s clearly a case to answer for.
 Part of the problem is that the word detox seems to have accrued various meanings over the years.
 In the conventional medical community, ‘detox’ refers to the medical treatment of people with life-threatening conditions.
-Yet in the world of complementary and alternative medicine (CAM), it may be used to refer to something as simple as giving your liver a bit of a break, something as extreme as a lengthy juice fast and everything in between.
-There’s even celebrity endorsed ‘detox diets’ that actually just target weight loss.
+Yet in the world of complementary and lifestyle medicine, it may be used to refer to something as simple as giving your liver a bit of a break, right through to a lengthy juice fast, and everything in between.
+At the other end of the spectrum are the unscrupulous celebrity-endorsed “detox diets” and “detox teas” that promise unachievable and unsustainable weight loss.
 No wonder confusion reigns supreme.

-We wanted to share with you our simple take on detox, without entering into a heated debate - there will always be multiple viewpoints on CAM.
+We wanted to share with you our simple take on detox, without entering into a heated debate - there will always be multiple viewpoints on complementary and lifestyle medicine.

 Our simple take on detox

-In the same way that multivitamins & minerals are heavily criticised as expensive urine, detox (in the CAM sense) is considered by some to be completely unnecessary.
+In the same way that multivitamins & minerals are heavily criticised as expensive urine, detox (in the complementary and lifestyle medicine sense) is considered by some to be completely unnecessary.

-Whilst a healthy balanced diet should, in theory, be able to provide all the nutrients you need, one of the main arguments for taking a multi is that most people eat a very poorly balanced Western diet.
-A daily multi may therefore help to fill the gap.
+Whilst a healthy balanced diet should, in theory, be able to provide all the nutrients you need, one of the main arguments for taking a multivitamin is that most people eat a very poorly balanced Western diet.
+A daily multivitamin may therefore help to fill the gap.